woxane/Third-Assignment-Hogwarts/README.md

 ## Designing the Classes 💡

 In this section, the functionalities of each user type are explained.
-Your task is to design the classes to ensure the program possesses the specified functionality.
+Your task is to design the classes to ensure the program possesses the specified functionality. **Ensure that classes are designed with proper encapsulation**, where internal state is hidden and accessed only through well-defined methods.
+One way to do it is to define getter and setter methods.

 ### Teacher class: